Aoi-hosizora/jsonq/README.md

-mtok     := mtok mtok   // the next layer mtok     := *           // all fields in the current layer mtok     := stok+stok   // multiple fields in the current layer mtok     := stok        // single token stok     := token       // string or number
+mtok     := mtok mtok   // the next layer mtok     := *           // all fields in the current layer mtok     := mtok+stok   // multiple fields in the current layer mtok     := stok        // single token stok     := token       // string or number